WansonChoi/HATK/docs/_4-2_LogisticRegr.md

 ## (1) Introduction

 Logistic regression is one of the most widely used association test methods for the `Genome-Wide Association Test(GWAS)`.
-HATK provides the module to implement logistic regression which is optimized to perform `HLA fine-mapping`.
+HATK provides the module to implement a logistic regression that is optimized to perform `HLA fine-mapping`.

 <br>